Mid-Cheshire line: The present

 Goods trains continue to use the line.
-The primary source of traffic for many years was limestone from quarries near Buxton, Derbyshire, to Brunner Mond's works at Winnington.
+The primary source of traffic for many years was limestone from quarries near Buxton, in Derbyshire, to Brunner Mond's works at Winnington.
 This decreased sharply in 2014 when the works was closed by Tata Chemicals Europe.
 Since then, the majority of freight runs to and from the ICI plant and refuse incinerator at Folly Lane near Runcorn to destinations in and around Manchester (including one on the route itself at Northenden) using the Greenbank to Hartford spur line to enter or leave the route.
 Some limestone traffic from Buxton to the former ICI terminal near Lostock Gralam (serving Tata's other chemical plant in the area) continues to run.